Nidhi3338/SQL/README.md

 represenation of entities and attributes , describes relationship btw each other

 **entity**
-its a non living or real things where data is maintained
+its a non living or real things where data is maintained / entity conatins the attributes

 **attribute**
 property of an entity